Quarterly Financial Report for the quarter ended June 30, 2012

 This quarterly financial report:

-- should be read in conjunction with the Main Estimates (and as applicable - Supplementary Estimates and previous quarterly financial reports for the current year);
+- should be read in conjunction with the Main Estimates and the Supplementary Estimates, if applicable;

 - has been prepared by management as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by the Treasury Board; and